katzenjens/lcd32/README.md

-## Waveshare 3.2 TFT (and clones) driver for Raspberry 3 Debian 13 Trixie
+## Waveshare 3.2 / 3.5 inch TFT (and clones) driver for Raspberry 3 Debian 13 Trixie
 works in text console and with KlipperScreen

 Desktop not tested yet.